SAVYAGOEL/COL226_SEM4/Assignment 3/README.md

 Think of how you may want this to look if you had a 2-dimensional syntax (graphics)

 Think of how you may want to design this language so that it may be usable for say a visually-disabled programmer.

+To run, download the files and place them in the same folder, then just type "make" in the terminal(without quotes).
+To remove the extra files after running you may type "make clean".